-The adjacent existing housing estate is predominantly 1930 stock semi-detached dwellings of two storeys.
+The density is lower than the allocated 30 units per hectare, at 25 units per hectare a GI rich layout will be able to be achieved to reflect the rural fringe location.
+As stated before, the adjacent existing housing estate is predominantly 1930 stock semi-detached dwellings of two storeys.
 This is reflected in the layout with a number of the units being of a similar type.